 \begin{Rem} Whenever the base manifold $M$ has a boundary $\partial{M}$ and the variation on the manifold boundary is allowed as in Remark~\ref{remarkelboundary}, the boundary field equations read as

-The field equations Eq.(\ref{e}) and Eq.(\ref{eb}) mean together that the rescaled metric $\varphi^{2}g_{ab}$ and its Levi-Civita covariant derivation $\tilde{\nabla}_{a}$ obey vacuum Einstein equations with a possible additional source term originating from the torsion of $\nabla_{a}$.
-Furthermore, the rescaled metric $\varphi^{2}g_{ab}$ is pressed to zero as approaching the boundary with a conformal scaling factor (just like the asymptotical behavior in the case of Friedman-Robertson-Walker cosmological solutions). \end{Rem} \begin{Rem} It is worth to note that as a consequence of our variational principle scheme, a dynamical torsion theory arises, like the Einstein-Cartan-Sciama-Kibble theory \cite{ortin2004}, however there is an essential difference from that: not the original covariant derivation $\nabla_{a}$ is compatible with the rescaled metric $\varphi^{2}g_{ab}$, but the torsion free part of it.
-I.e., in our case, if the torsion is not required to be zero a priori, the field equations are a simple Einstein theory for $\tilde{\nabla}_{a}$ and $\varphi^{2}g_{ab}$, but the torsion $T(\nabla)_{ab}^{c}$ also contributes to the energy-momentum tensor.
-Also, in consequence, one obtains the constraint equation of
+The field equations Eq.(\ref{e}) and Eq.(\ref{eb}) mean together that the dimension-free metric $\varphi^{2}g_{ab}$ and its Levi-Civita covariant derivation $\tilde{\nabla}_{a}$ obey vacuum Einstein equations with a possible additional source term originating from the torsion of $\nabla_{a}$.
+Furthermore, the dimension-free metric $\varphi^{2}g_{ab}$ is pressed to zero as approaching the boundary with a conformal scaling factor (just like the asymptotical behavior in the case of Friedman-Robertson-Walker cosmological solutions). \end{Rem} \begin{Rem} It is worth to note that whenever the torsion is not zeroed out a priori, a dynamical torsion theory arises.
+However, due to our non-metric (Palatini-like) variational principle, the field equations will be slightly different than that of the Einstein-Cartan-Sciama-Kibble theory \cite{ortin2004}.
+The essential difference is: not the original covariant derivation $\nabla_{a}$ is compatible with the dimension-free metric $\varphi^{2}g_{ab}$ as in ECSK theory, but the torsion-free part of it.
+That is, if the torsion is not required to be zero a priori, the field equations are a simple Einstein theory for $\tilde{\nabla}_{a}$ and $\varphi^{2}g_{ab}$, but the torsion $T(\nabla)_{ab}^{c}$ also contributes to the energy-momentum tensor.
+In addition, one obtains the constraint equation

 for the torsion tensor due to the automatic vanishing of the divergence of the Einstein tensor because of the Bianchi identities.
-It is seen that Eq.(\ref{e}) along with Eq.(\ref{torsionconstraint}) is different than that of ECSK field equations \cite{ortin2004}. \end{Rem} The proposed metric independent definition of conformal invariance becomes particularly useful when dealing with non-metric theories, i.e.\ with models in which the spacetime metric tensor is a derived quantity, not a fundamental one.
+It is seen that Eq.(\ref{e}) along with Eq.(\ref{torsionconstraint}) is slightly different than that of ECSK field equations \cite{ortin2004}. \end{Rem}